Foundry VTT integration

 | Audio / PDFs / other files | Downloaded alongside images |

-foundry_base: <UUID> | New Actor or Item cloned from the template (see below) |
+foundry.base: <UUID> | New Actor or Item cloned from the template (see below) |

-Actor / Item cloning via foundry_base
+Actor / Item cloning via foundry.base

-Set foundry_base to any document UUID — usually a compendium document
+Set foundry.base to any document UUID, usually a compendium document

 like an SRD monster or magic item: